Fostering in the LGBTQ+ Community

-Foster Carers are unique.
-Just as each child or young person in the Foster Care system is unique.
-Each application to foster will be reviewed on its merits and those merits relate to characterises such as dedication to children and young people, patience, communication skills, and support networks in place.
+Foster carers are unique.
+Just as each child or young person in the foster care system is unique.
+Each application to foster will be reviewed on its merits and those merits relate to characteristics such as dedication to children and young people, patience, communication skills, and support networks in place.
 They do not focus on sex, sexual spectrum or marital status.

-Our social workers recognise that members of the LGBTQ+ community offer particular strengths in their role as Foster Carers.
+Our social workers recognise that members of the LGBTQ+ community offer particular strengths in their role as foster carers.
 Showing an openness to difference, and ability to empathise with fostered children is hugely beneficial.
 We also appreciate that LGBTQ+ carers are often more willing to consider harder to place young people including teenagers, those in a sibling group or those with special needs.
-Many may have experience of being marginalised and discriminated against in their own personal historians and can possibly identify with young people who are are having similar experiences.
+Many may have experience of being marginalised and discriminated against in their own personal lives and can possibly identify with young people who are are having similar experiences.

 John Joe and Gareth

-“It took several months to become foster carers, from our very first meeting with the Social Worker to getting approval from the foster panel.
-The team at HSC Northern Ireland Foster Care have been amazing and so supportive.
+“It took several months to become foster carers, from our very first meeting with the social worker to getting approval from the Fostering Panel.
+The fostering team have been amazing and so supportive.
 They organised training, gave us lots of information, arranged visits, medicals and everything else we needed to become foster carers.
-Our Social Worker arranges visits with the children’s birth family to help them keep in touch.
+Our social worker arranges visits with the children’s birth family to help them keep in touch.
 The most rewarding part of fostering for us has been seeing the boys grow in confidence, settle in at home, get along like brothers and make new friends.”

 The Importance of Men In Foster Care